Blog Post

 Collaborating with a partner

 Partnering is another viable strategy for organizations to address the cybersecurity skills gap.
 As helpful as technology can be, it still needs people to run it.
-For businesses with a small (or non-existent) cybersecurity team, you can gain access to the skills and expertise you need by partnering with a third-party provider.
+For those with a small (or non-existent) cybersecurity team, you can gain access to the skills and expertise you need by partnering with a third-party provider.

 The right partner will have the necessary cybersecurity skills and resources, providing you with access to expert security services, such as threat detection and response.